Laravel Directory structure for beginners

 You can also store images, CSS, and JavaScript here.

-resources/
+๐ resources/

-๐This folder has your HTML views and frontend files.
+This folder has your HTML views and frontend files.

 views/ – Contains Blade templates (Laravel’s HTML files).